Zhaoshilin007/Multi-omics-Covid-19-vaccines/README.md

 # Multi-omics-Covid-19-vaccines
 Multi-omics &amp; Covid-19 vaccines

 Figure 2.
 A wider range of features are regulated after BNT162b2 than CoronaVac.
+The code was in Differential analysis over time.Rmd file.

 Figure 3.
 BNT162b2 is associated with heightened adaptive immunity and decreased neural functions and CoronaVac with heightened innate immunity.